huang-yuwei/pixi-cjk/README.md

 ## Features

 - prevent illegal break-lines in CJK (which also called kinsoku-shori)
-- [COMING-SOON] prevent unneeded breaking space when follwoing by CJK character
+- prevent unneeded breaking space when follwoing by CJK character

 ## Usage